 “There should be no long sentences.
 Don’t use simple English,” my supervisor reminded me.

 I did follow it though (occasionally).
 If that’s what the clients prefer, so be it.

-But seriously, nothing’s wrong with an article with short sentences and long sentences.
+In hindsight, I figured nothing’s wrong with an article with short sentences and long sentences.
 A prose with the same length of sentences is boring to read.

 And by the way, nothing’s wrong either with easy-to-understand words.
 Writers shouldn’t confuse their readers.
 Right?